- The John Carroll School Mission

 Medical Exemption from the Dress Code

-Open ended doctor notes without a set time-frame will not be accepted.
-The nurse will issue a pass that must be on the student at all times.
 For a dress code exemption lasting longer than two weeks, in consultation with the administration and the school nurse, every effort must be made to find a uniform shoe, shirt, or pant that is medically acceptable and uniform compliant.

 Casual wear consists of the following: